kalatchev/winston-azure-sw/README.md

 Table storage transport for [winston][1] with latest (January 2017) [Microsoft azure][2] SDK.
 Fork of original [winston-azure][0] project.

+> In short, with this library you can use account/key as well as host/sas.
+> Also, it fixes bug with generation of entity key (if your app logs too fast, it's possible to generate same keys for different entities.) in original lib.

 ## Installation

 ``` bash